qig123/pdf_trans/mybook/B_ Language Design and Language Implementation.md

 Chapter 8: Composite Types

-8.1 Struct tags and typedef in C and C++ 353 8.2 The order of record ﬁelds 356

-Appendix B Language Design and Language Implementation 873

 8.13 The placement of variant ﬁelds C·141 8.3 Is [ ] an operator?
 361 8.4 Array layout 370 8.5 Lower bounds on array indices 373 8.6 Implementation of pointers 378 8.7 Stack smashing 385 8.8 Pointers and arrays 386 8.9 Garbage collection 390 8.10 What exactly is garbage?
 393 8.11 Reference counts versus tracing 396 8.12 car and cdr 399

 Chapter 9: Subroutines and Control Abstraction